joaoschoen/echo-mongodb/README.md

 # **Important:** This is a warning message.

-This code is not made with the intention of being safe and should not be used in a serious application as is, reason why all the mentions to passwords use the "BadExample" text, there is no authentication yet, I will be implementing it in the future though.
+This code is not made with the intention of being safe and should not be used in a serious application as is, reason why all the mentions to passwords use the "BadExample" text.

 This is a learning project, by the end of it I want to have a fully functional and safe API that could be used as an example of how to do things in golang without having to search too much for it and also as a repository of my knowledge of how to do things in golang.